rezonmain/scared-ape/README.md

 # Scared-Ape

-A web scraper to make my life easier (and to practice SQL)
+A web scraper to make my life easier (and to practice SQL) Visit the website at https://apeq.app, and checkout [the front end's repository](https://github.com/rezonmain/scared-ape-web)

-Hey, the following steps are for me to remember how to mount the app they are not a guide 😁
+Hey, the following steps are for me to remember how to run the app in the cloud they are not a guide 😁

-### HOW TO MOUNT APP TO AWS:
+### HOW TO RUN APP IN AWS:

 1. You NEED a domain (this is for setting up ssl)
 2. In the aws console make sure you have selected **us-west2** as your region at the top right of the navbar